 Surfing In Western Australia

-- This rocky beach is highly renowned with surfers due to the excellent consistency of the waves here.
+This rocky beach is highly renowned by surfers due to the excellent consistency of the waves here.
 If you are a nature lover as well as a surfing enthusiast, you may just be lucky enough to come across some dolphins whilst in the surf.

 Surfing In South Australia